A WELCOME IN JESUS' NAME to all who gather in the Lord’s House at St. Paul, McGregor or Trinity,

 Worship and Learning Opportunities

-Sunday Morning Bible Class for adults and children at Trinity begins at 7:45 am.
+Sunday Morning Bible Class for adults and children at Trinity begins at 7:35 am.
 Sunday School is at 9:30 am.
 St. Paul Sunday School is held at 9:15 a.m.
-Bible Study for adults and children is begins at 11:45 am after Divine Service.
+Bible Study for adults and children begins at 11:45 am after Divine Service.
 Midweek Adult Bible Study is scheduled Tuesdays at 4:45 pm at St. Paul and Wednesdays at 9:30 am at Trinity.
-A study of Luther's Large Catechism is held for both congregations and visitors at 4:00 pm to 5:15 pm on Thursday at St. Paul.
+A study of Luther's Large Catechism is held for both congregations and visitors at 2:15 pm on Wednesdays at St. Paul, followed by Children's Catechism Class at 3:45 p.m.
+St. Paul also has services every Wednesdays at 5:15 p.m., which are specifically geared toward teaching the Catechism and Bible History.
 Those who have not been involved in Bible Study are welcome to join us.
 A knowledge of the Bible is not necessary, only a desire to learn.